Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/BATCH-VOLUME-TEST-DESIGN.md

 - `create` + `update` + `delete` flows for a small set of resources.
 - Batches containing homogeneous operations (one primary resource type + optional supporting resources).
+- Batch triples are treated as a **no-concurrency scenario**: when a `create` and `update` for the same logical record appear in the same batch, the client will not attempt to manage per-operation ETags and will rely on the backend’s batch implementation to allow that pattern.

 ## 4. High‑Level Test Architecture